On Strong Diameter Padded Decompositions: Introduction

-Another family of interest are graph with bounded doubling dimension\footnote{A metric space $(X, d)$ has doubling dimension $\ddim$ if every ball of radius $2r$ can be covered by $2^{\ddim}$ balls of radius $r$.
+Another family of interest are graphs with bounded doubling dimension\footnote{A metric space $(X, d)$ has doubling dimension $\ddim$ if every ball of radius $2r$ can be covered by $2^{\ddim}$ balls of radius $r$.
 The doubling dimension of a graph is the doubling dimension of its induced shortest path metric.}.
 Abraham, Bartal and Neiman \cite{ABN11} showed that a graph with doubling dimension $\ddim$ is weakly $O(\ddim)$-decomposable, generalizing a result from \cite{GKL03}.
 No prior strong diameter decomposition for this family is known.

+General $n$-vertex graphs admit strong $O(\log n)$-probabilistic decomposition scheme as was shown by Bartal \cite{Bar96}.
+In fact, the same proof can also be used to show that general graphs admit strong $\left(O(\log n),\Omega(1)\right)$-padded decomposition scheme.
+Both results are asymptotically tight.
+Stated alternatively, there is some constant $c$, such that for every $\Delta>0$, and $k\ge 1$, every $n$-vertex graph admits a distribution over $\Delta$ bounded partitions, such that every pair of vertices at distance at most $\frac{\Delta}{ck}$ will be clustered together with probability at least $n^{-\frac1k}$.
+As the padding parameter governs the exponent in the success probability, it is important to optimize the constant $c$.
+It follows implicitly from the work of Awerbuch and Peleg \cite{AP90} that for $k\in\N$, general $n$-vertex graphs admit a strong $(4k-2,O(\frac1k\cdot n^{-\frac1k}))$-ThProbabilistic decomposition scheme.
+See the introduction to \Cref{sec:generalGraphs} for additional details.

 A related notion to padded decompositions is \emph{sparse cover}.
-A collection $\mathcal{C}$ of clusters is a $(\beta,s,\Delta)$-sparse cover if it is strongly $\Delta$-bounded, each ball of radius $\frac\Delta\beta$ is contained in some cluster, and each vertex belongs to at most $s$ different clusters.
-A graph admits $(\beta,s)$-sparse cover scheme if it admits $(\beta,s,\Delta)$-sparse cover for every $\Delta>0$.
-Awerbuch and Peleg \cite{AP90} showed that for $k\in\N$, general $n$-vertex graphs admit a strong $(2k-1,2k\cdot n^{\frac1k})$-sparse cover scheme.
-For $K_r$ free graphs, Abraham et al. \cite{AGMW10} constructed $(O(r^2),2^r(r+1)!)$-sparse cover scheme.
-Busch, LaFortune and Tirthapura \cite{BLT14} constructed $(4,f(r)\cdot \log n)$-sparse cover scheme for $K_r$ free graphs\footnote{$f(r)$ is a function coming from the Robertson and Seymour structure theorem \cite{RS03}.} .
+A collection $\mathcal{C}$ of clusters is a weak/strong $(\beta,s,\Delta)$ sparse cover if it is weakly/strongly $\Delta$-bounded, each ball of radius $\frac\Delta\beta$ is contained in some cluster, and each vertex belongs to at most $s$ different clusters.
+A graph admits weak/strong $(\beta,s)$ sparse cover scheme if it admits weak/strong $(\beta,s,\Delta)$ sparse cover for every $\Delta>0$.
+Awerbuch and Peleg \cite{AP90} showed that for $k\in\N$, general $n$-vertex graphs admit a strong $(4k-2,2k\cdot n^{\frac1k})$ sparse cover scheme.
+For $K_r$ minor free graphs, Abraham et al. \cite{AGMW10} constructed strong $(O(r^2),2^r(r+1)!)$ sparse cover scheme.
+Busch, LaFortune and Tirthapura \cite{BLT14} constructed strong $(4,f(r)\cdot \log n)$ sparse cover scheme for $K_r$ minor free graphs.\footnote{$f(r)$ is a function coming from the Robertson and Seymour structure theorem \cite{RS03}.}